mway1/chess/README.md

 */
 ```

-### Move History
+### Moves

-Move History is a convenient API for accessing aligned positions, moves, and comments.
-Move
-History is useful when trying to understand detailed information about a game.
+Moves is a convenient API for accessing aligned positions, moves, and comments.
+Moves is useful when trying to understand detailed information about a game.
 Below is an
 example showing how to see which side castled first.

 ```go